 In the Pacific the systems of winds and currents follow a similar pattern to those of the Atlantic, with clockwise movement in the Northern Hemisphere and anti-clockwise in the South.
 Between the two run the Equatorial Currents.
 The North Equatorial Current, running 9,000 miles from Panama to the Philippines is the longest westerly running current in the world.

 When the North Equatorial Current reaches Japan it turns north and is known as the Japan Current.
 The Japan Current is the west Pacific's counterpart of the Gulf Stream: when it meets the cold waters of the Arctic, fogs and storms are caused, just as they are at the meeting of the Labrador Current and the Gulf Stream.

 In the southern half of the ocean the Humboldt Current flows north along the coast of South America.
 The cold mineral rich waters support many millions of small fish, which are eaten by larger fish and seabirds.

 At regular intervals a huge area of the Pacific becomes warmer.
 Because warm water rises above cold, the sea-level increases.
 This change in temperature and level causes an alteration in the pattern of the winds.
 The warm water travels across the Pacific at 100 kms a day.
 This phenomenon, known as El Nino, deflects the Humboldt Current.
-1997 saw the highest temperature recorded of this warm water during the last 150 years.
+1997 saw the highest temperature recorded of this warm water during previous years.

 Changes caused by El Nino (the Child/the Christ Child) are first seen in Peru around Christmas.
 The heat affects the cold waters in the area cutting off the food supply to plankton.
 This in turn affects the next stage up in the food chain, the small fish such as anchovies and then the larger fish and seabirds.